 The best chance for our oceans is a demand for conservation from tourists.

 One of our main objectives is to make marine conservation interesting, fun and an attraction in itself.
 So not only the healthy reefs will draw ocean loving divers to Aruba, but the conservation effort itself will convince people to dive down and join in the effort to conserve the beautiful Aruban reefs.
-For this we proudly work together with local foundation, such as the Aruba Lionfish Initiative.
+For this we proudly work together with local foundations and offer our support to groups of volunteers, such as the Caribbean Lionfish Alliance.
+Their catch is 100% sustainable and available at the Lionfish Snack Aruba, Aruba’s lionfish-only snack truck.
+Make sure you check the opening hours before you rush over, they are NOT open every day!

 Check out our company MISSION and VISION on our Philosophy page.